urduhack/urduhack/README.md

 Urduhack is a NLP library for urdu language.
 It comes with a lot of battery included features to help you process Urdu data in the easiest way possible.

+## Our Goal

+- **Academic users** Easier experimentation to prove their hypothesis without coding from scratch.
+- **NLP beginners** Learn how to build an NLP project with production level code quality.
+- **NLP developers** Build a production level application within minutes.

 🔥 Features Support
 ----------------